Božina Ivanović

-Božina M. Ivanović (Божина М. Ивановић; 31 December 1931 – 10 October 2002) was a Montenegrin anthropologist and politician.
+Božina Ivanović (Божина Ивановић; 31 December 1931 – 10 October 2002) was a Montenegrin anthropologist and politician.
 He served as General Secretary of the Montenegrin Academy of Sciences and Arts and President of Matica crnogorska.
 He was a professor at the Faculty of Science and Mathematics, University of Montenegro.

 Early life and education

 Božina Ivanović was born on 31 December 1931 in Podgorica, where he graduated from elementary school, as well as lower and higher gymnasium.
 He graduated from the Higher Pedagogical School in Cetinje in 1952, studying in biology and chemistry.
 After that, Ivanović graduated in biology at the Faculty of Philosophy in Sarajevo in 1958.
 He received his doctorate in biology from the Faculty of Science in Sarajevo in 1964 and his doctorate in philosophy (in physical anthropology) from Charles University in Prague in 1974.

 Political career

 Ivanović joined the Communist Party of Montenegro in 1949.
 He steadily moved up the ladder in the Montenegrin branch of League of Communists of Yugoslavia.
 Originally a teacher, Ivanović became Director of the Biological Institute in Titograd.
 From 1974 to 1982, he served as Education Secretary in SR Montenegro.
 He served as General Director of RTV Titograd.

 From 1988 to 1989, he was the President of Presidency of SR Montenegro.
 He was forced out of power in January 1989 in the wake of the Anti-bureaucratic revolution.